Common Questions - VAT between Discogs and Sellers:

 VAT between Discogs and Sellers

-VAT applies in many countries worldwide, but not all.
-For those countries where VAT is applicable, Discogs is obliged to charge VAT for all Discogs sales transaction fees earned by sellers residing in those locations.
+Discogs is obliged to charge VAT on the 8% Discogs sales transaction fees for sellers residing in locations where VAT is applicable.
 Some countries allow sellers to collect this tax independently, in which case Discogs will not charge the seller VAT.
-VAT is charged in accordance with the local legislation in each member state.
+VAT is charged in accordance with the local legislation in each country.

 If you are a seller residing in the European Union or Japan, then the VAT applies to you.